xwmx/nb/README.md

     n                 Jump to next <query> match
     q                 Quit

-  To skip the pager and print to standard output, use the `--dump` option.
+  To skip the pager and print to standard output, use the `-p` / `--print` option.

   If Pygments [4] is installed, notes are printed with syntax highlighting.